 The straining of your muscles causes you to clench your teeth together, sometimes even to grind them back and forth, trying to find the proper occlusion (the way that teeth fit together) to maximize rest.
-This can lead to damage to the teeth and the jaw joints.
+This can lead to damage to the teeth and jaw joints.
 It definitely leads to jaw pain from your strained muscles.
-It also leads to headaches, too, because your jaw muscles are straining the rest of the muscles in your head, and the jaw muscles themselves extend to attach just behind your eye on either side.
+It also leads to headaches, too, because your jaw muscles are straining the rest of the muscles in your head/tmj-headaches/’ target=’_top’ rel=’noopener’}}}}, and the jaw muscles themselves extend to attach just behind your eye on either side.

-But What about Sleep Apnea?Sleep apnea can also cause you to clench your jaws at night and develop morning headaches.
+Sleep apnea can also cause you to clench your jaws at night and develop morning headaches.
 Obstructive sleep apnea–the most common form–occurs when your airway collapses during sleep.
-This cuts off your supply of air, so your body has to partially awaken The jaw is one of the primary supports for your airway, the only major bony support, in fact.
+This cuts off your supply of air, so your body has to partially awaken The jaw is one of the primary supports for your airway, the only major bony support.
 When your airway collapses and the brain awakens to restore air, your jaw will often clench to help support the airway.

 This repeated clenching of the jaw can make your jaw feel sore in the morning, and the repeated awakenings and oxygen shortages will give you a headache.

 What Causes Jaw Pain?
 TMJ or Sleep Apnea?